-3.8 Scatter-loading description file
+3.8 About the scatter-loading description syntax

-The scatter-loading description file syntax shown in the following figure reflects the functionality provided by scatter-loading itself:
+The scatter-loading description syntax shown in the following figure reflects the functionality provided by scatter-loading:

-Figure 3-6 Scatter-loading description file syntax
+Figure 3-6 Scatter-loading description syntax

 A region is defined by a header tag that contains, as a minimum, a name for the region and a start address.
 Optionally, a maximum length and various attributes can be added.